 Subsequent to this, employing dental putty, we’ll obtain an impression of your teeth.
 This impression will serve as the foundation for the creation of complete porcelain crowns.
 In the interim, you’ll receive a temporary dental crown to wear until your next appointment.
 In situations involving a missing tooth and the desire for a dental implant, we’ll take an impression of both the implant and the adjacent teeth.
 Our skilled lab technicians will then use this impression to produce a customized crown tailored to you.

-At your second appointment, we will remove your temporary crown and replace it with a permanent crown.
-The crown will be secured using durable dental cement or a hidden screw.
-To complete the process, we will polish your crown and make any necessary adjustments to ensure your comfort and security.
+When you come in for your second appointment, we’ll remove the temporary crown and replace it with a permanent crown.
+This permanent crown will be anchored using strong dental cement or an inconspicuous screw.
+To wrap up the process, we’ll polish the crown and make any needed tweaks to ensure your comfort and sense of security.

-- The location and complexity of the procedure.
+- The complexity and location of the procedure.

-- Supplies and equipment that are required for your specific treatment.
+- The specific supplies and equipment necessary for your treatment.

-Remember, no dental practice can provide an accurate quote over the phone.
-Ultimately, your needs are as unique as your smile.
-It’s important to speak with a dentist and undergo an oral exam to find out all your treatment options and to receive an accurate quote.
-If you have dental insurance, we would be happy to supply you with a quote to submit to them so you can find out your out-of-pocket costs before you make a decision.
+Remember, no dental practice can accurately quote you over the phone.
+Your needs are as unique as your smile.
+It’s important to converse with a dentist, undergo an oral examination, and explore all your treatment options to receive an accurate estimate.
+If you’re covered by dental insurance, we’re happy to provide a quote for you to submit, allowing you to comprehend your out-of-pocket expenses before making your decision.